intergalacticareers/spacesoc.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to The Space and Astronomy Website

 This is the Space and Astronomy society website

-SPACE YEEY!

-### Markdown
+### What are we

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+We are the uct space and astronomy society based at uct.
 ```markdown
 Syntax highlighted code block